Insiders Guide to Truffles in Italy- By Simona Piccinelli, Italy Specialist

-Although truffles are in such high demand and so appreciated, they are still shrouded in mystery for many.
-So we decided to chat with some of the professional truffle hunters and producers we work within different regions of Italy to ask them the numerous questions we get regularly asked by our “tartufi” loving guests.
-We spoke to Natale and Giorgio Romagnolo in Piedmont, Cristiano Savini in Tuscany and Saverio and Gabriella Bianconi in Umbria.
+Although truffles are in such high demand, and so appreciated, they are still shrouded in mystery for many.
+So we decided to chat with some of the professional truffle hunters and producers we work with in different regions of Italy to ask them the numerous questions we get regularly asked by our “tartufi” loving guests.
+We spoke to Natale and Giorgio Romagnolo in Piedmont, Cristiano Savini in Tuscany, and Saverio and Gabriella Bianconi in Umbria.

 Truffles are an underground Ascomycete fungi.
 They grow symbiotically with specific tree roots, called in Italian “simbionti,” and require unique microclimatic conditions.
-They have an external part, called the “peridio,” which may have different textures and colors depending on the kind of truffle, and an inner, pulpy part, called the “gleba.”
+They have an external part called the “peridio,” which may have different textures and colors depending on the kind of truffle, and an inner, pulpy part called the “gleba.”

 The word “truffle” has a Latin origin.
 It comes from the word “tuber,” which means “lump.”
 Over the centuries, it evolved to become “tufer,” and all the European terms derive from that: tartufi (Italy), trufa (Spain), truffe (France), Trüffel (Germany), trufa (Portugal), trufel (Poland), tryffle (Sweden), only to name a few.